Whitgift School

 Academics and destinations

-In the sixth form, boys pick between the IB and A-levels.
 Maths and STEM subjects both see big uptakes at A-level, but history, languages and the humanities are incredibly strong too.
-Results are superb: Whitgift consistently ranks as one of the top 20 IB schools in the world.
-Leavers head for Oxbridge and Russell Group universities, with a handful of medics each year and an increasing number opting to apply overseas, particularly the US.
+The annual careers convention is manned by an array of parents and Old Whitgiftians.
+Many opt for traditional subjects such as law, medicine and economics, and the school is keen to instil moral ambition not just financial, getting them to think about what problems in the world need solving.
+Results are superb and Whitgift leavers head for Oxbridge and Russell Group universities, with a handful of medics each year and an increasing number opting to apply overseas, particularly the US.

 Music and the arts are very impressive.
 The extraordinarily talented Whitgift Chamber Orchestra regularly performs alongside the Royal Philharmonic Orchestra, choirs and music ensembles have played at the Royal Albert Hall and choristers have sung in ‘all the cathedrals in the south of England’, says a pupil.